 - The Glaucoma Fellow is also responsible for examining patients together with the residents one-half day per week in the hospital-based Eye Clinic.
 This is one source of the fellow's salary.

 - The Fellow also participates in the Glaucoma Conferences and various other activities.

 Although this is a clinical fellowship, participation in research projects is encouraged and desired.
 We anticipate that one or more of the research projects performed by our fellows will lead to publications in peer-reviewed journals.

 - The research projects are primarily of a clinical nature, such as clinical drug trials, and provide another source of income for generation of salary.
-Although basic research is not a typical part of the clinical fellowship, the laboratories of Dr. Miguel Coca-Prados and Dr. James C. Tsai are available to those with special interests.
+Although basic research is not a typical part of the clinical fellowship, the laboratories of Dr. Miguel Coca-Prados and Dr. Ron Adelman are available to those with special interests.
 In some cases, a two-year fellowship can be arranged, with one year in the laboratory.